AdobeDocs/audience-manager.en/help/using/integration/media-data-integration/actionable-log-files.md

 ## Actionable Signals {#section_F23E910753EB4241BFD8B76262526F18}

-Signals are the [smallest data units](../../reference/signal-trait-segment.md#concept_7550A48FE3F1415FACF0E077CFAB155F) in [!DNL Audience Manager]. [!UICONTROL Actionable Log Files] allow you to capture advertiser, business unit, creative, and campaign values in impression events, click events, and conversion events as signals from DCM logs.
+Signals are the [smallest data units](../../reference/signal-trait-segment.md#concept_7550A48FE3F1415FACF0E077CFAB155F) in [!DNL Audience Manager]. [!UICONTROL Actionable Log Files] allow you to capture advertiser, business unit, creative, and campaign values in impression events, click events, and conversion events as signals from [!DNL DCM] logs.

 Remember, in order to use this information for audience creation and segmentation, you need to set up the rule-based traits yourself.
-The table lists the actionable signals from DCM log files:
+The table lists the actionable signals from [!DNL DCM] log files:

 <table id="table_A5A2A10D471C4C9D8DCD88F9C017040C">
  <thead>